Dhruvin8824/SpeakingClock/README.md

 # SpeakingClock
-This is a SpeakingClock which convert current time to works.
+This is a SpeakingClock which convert current time to words.